 A Scottish left sided defender and midfielder, Kingsley joined the Tigers from Swansea City in August 2017, at the same time Sam Clucas made a big money switch to South Wales outfit.
 The fee was £3m, a decent value buy to replace the Liverpool-bound Andy Robertson.
 He spent much of the next five months out of the team due to niggling injuries, but started to build some form in the closing weeks of the season.
 His first full season was more successful and after an Autumn injury absence, Kingsley established himself as a fixture in the first team, combining well with Kamil Grosicki down the left.
-In the closing months of 2018/19 Kingsley was again injured and out of the side, but he returned fully fit in 2019/20.
+In the closing months of 2018/19 Kingsley was again injured and out of the side, he returned in 2019/20 to play a support role to new signing Callum Elder but suffered two further hamstring injuries before the New Year.

 Born in Stirling, Kingsley joined Falkirk at a young age and debuted for the Bairns’ first team at the age of 16.
 In June 2014 he signed for Swansea City where he played occasional first team games and had a couple of loans to build resilience.